jhbastek/VideoMetamaterials/README.md

 To experiment with different setups simply change the user input in `main.py`.
 Here you can adjust the number of generated samples per conditioning, change the guidance scaling `w` or also train denoising models from scratch based on the hyperparameters defined in `model.yaml` (including the option to log to [Weights & Biases](https://wandb.ai)).

 For further information, please first refer to the [publication](https://www.nature.com/articles/s42256-023-00762-x), the [Supplementary Information](https://www.nature.com/articles/s42256-023-00762-x#Sec18) or reach out to [Jan-Hendrik Bastek](mailto:jbastek@ethz.ch).

-If you are interested in the Abaqus scripts, please also reach out to [Jan-Hendrik Bastek](mailto:jbastek@ethz.ch).
+## FEM evaluation via Abaqus

+We also provide the scripts to evaluate the generated designs via Abaqus CAE 2020.
+For this, run `eval_abaqus.py` with the path to the predicted samples that should contain a `geometries.csv` file with the binary pixel predictions.
+Predictions are stored in row-wise order in this file, and you must provide the `sample_index` corresponding to the row you want to evaluate.
+Note that `eval_abaqus.py` is a wrapper that will call `abaqus cae`, therefore make sure that you can run Abaqus from the command line.
+Functionality was verified on Microsoft Windows 10 OS.

 ## Dependencies